machineboy2045/angular-selectize/README.md

 angular-selectize2
 ==================
 This is an Angular.js directive for Brian Reavis's selectize jQuery plugin (http://brianreavis.github.io/selectize.js/).
 It supports 2-way model binding, ng-required, and 2-way binding of the options.

 I decided to adapt Selectize for Angular after being disatisfied with the performance of ui-select2 when there were many options on the page.

+**NOTE:** Upgrading from 0.3.x to 0.4.x
+Add the directive to `<div>` or `<input>` elements instead of `<select>`

 ##Demo
 [Try the Plunker here](http://plnkr.co/edit/4J6IUj?p=info)